-Journey mapping isn’t easy.
-That’s why almost 2/3 of journey maps fail to drive change.
+So why do almost two-thirds of journey mapping initiatives fail to drive change?

 1. Doing it yourself

-I’m not referring to doing it without a vendor; instead, I’m referring to keeping your journey mapping team too small.
-“Too many cooks in the kitchen” might be a bad way to make chili, but when it comes to journey mapping, nobody eats food that they didn’t help cook.
+This doesn’t mean you have to use a vendor, it means you shouldn’t keep your team too small.
+“Too many cooks” might apply in the kitchen, but when it comes to journey mapping, well…nobody eats food that they didn’t help cook.

 2. Forgetting your customers

-We find that Hypothesis Maps typically cover 70-80% of information about the journey.
-But that remaining 20-30% is typically the most crucial information, typically explaining why a company is failing to engage customers.
+At Heart of the Customer, we find that hypothesis maps typically capture no more than 70-80% of information about the journey.
+And the remaining 20-30% is the most crucial information, often explaining why a company is failing to engage customers.

 3. “Boiling the ocean”

 An end-to-end experience map is a great tool to use for creating a CX capability and understanding where the points of friction are in your experience.
-But it’s typically not targeted enough to build a more-effective pre-sales experience, nor will it help you streamline onboarding, because it’s at too high a level of abstraction.
+But it’s typically not targeted enough to build a more effective pre-sales experience, nor will it help you streamline onboarding, because it’s too abstract at that high level.

-This is when the real work begins!
-Last week I interviewed a VP of CX who told me about his journey mapping experience.
-He estimated that about 70% of the work effort came after the map was complete.
+Nope!
+That is actually the point when the real work begins.
+(One CX executive I interviewed estimated about 70% of their effort came after the map was complete.)